okd-project/okd-web/docs/project/upgrade-notes/from-4-15/2-fcos-to-scos-migration.md

 ---
 title: Node Operating System changes to SCOS
-sidebar_label: FCOS->SCOS Notes & Known Issues
+sidebar_label: FCOS -> SCOS Migration
-description: The node operating system that runs OKD has changed from a Fedora base to a CentOS Stream base.
+description: OKD Node OS has changed from a Fedora to a CentOS Stream base.
 ---

 ### Background